Spitfire7777/crs2inf-converter/README.md

 # crs2ini converter
-crs2ini is a tool that converts CRS files made by the editor [Realworld Cursor Editor] [rwce] into INF files that can install the cursor pack.
+crs2ini is a tool that converts CRS files made by the editor [Realworld Cursor Editor] into INF files that can install the cursor pack.
 ## Usage
 ```batch
 python main.py file.crs [flags]